-Over the past 12 months, we have achieved significant growth in our order book.
-This is particularly encouraging against the backdrop of the COVID-19 pandemic and its effects on the global economy and financial markets.
-The excellent relationships forged by the management with our customers are the main driver for the strong sales performance over the reporting period.
+Over the past year, PYX's order book has experienced significant growth.
+In a year dominated by the repercussions of the COVID-19 pandemic on the global economy and financial markets, this is particularly encouraging and highlights PYX's ability to adapt in tough market conditions.
+Further, the excellent relationships built by management with existing and prospective customers have been a key driver for the strong sales performance over the reporting period.